TikTok Says We Can Crisis-Proof Our Jobs. What If It's All A Lie?

 ”

-Back in 2020, for the first time in history, the US entered a "shecession," marking an economic downturn where job and income losses affected women more than men (11.5 million women lost their jobs compared with nine million men).
-And it is expected that as a result of their pre-existing inequality, women will once again take the brunt of the current cost of living crisis (with women of color being even more vulnerable to sudden losses of income).
-So it makes sense that a large proportion of the audience watching these videos is women, who seem to be disproportionately impacted by crisis.
-But amid widespread burnout and exhaustion in the working world, what good do videos claiming that the power to keep our jobs is in our hands if we can just work a little bit harder do except force us to point the finger inwards?
+Back in 2020, for the first time in history, the US entered a "shecession", marking an economic downturn where job and income losses affected women more than men (11.5 million women lost their jobs compared with 9 million men).
+And it is expected that as a result of their pre-existing inequality, women will once again take the brunt of the UK's current cost of living crisis (with women of colour being even more vulnerable to sudden losses of income).
+So of course it makes sense that a large proportion of the audience of these videos are women, who seem to be disproportionately impacted by crisis.
+But amid widespread burnout and exhaustion in the working world, what good do videos claiming that the power to keep our jobs is in our hands if we can just work a little bit harder do but force us to point the finger inwards?

 Advertisement

-When we talk about this fear-mongering, it’s important to acknowledge that the language of these "crisis-proofing" videos feels somewhat familiar.
-It recalls Lean In (Sheryl Sandberg’s 2013 book and now widely panned brand of self-empowerment feminism) and similar iterations — leveling up, hustle and girlboss culture — all of which ultimately put the onus on women to work harder rather than taking into consideration the systemic inequalities that can limit or impact women’s success in the workplace.
-There is shaming rhetoric attached to phrases such as "you are making it easier for them to fire you," almost as if to say that redundancy is a totally preventable thing (completely untrue) so should it happen, the fault is entirely ours and our supposed lack of proactivity.
+When we talk about this fear-mongering it’s important to acknowledge that the language of these "crisis-proofing" videos feels somewhat familiar.
+It recalls Lean In (Sheryl Sandberg’s 2013 book and now widely panned brand of self-empowerment feminism) and similar iterations – levelling up, hustle or girlboss culture – all of which ultimately put the onus on women to "graft" or "work harder" rather than taking into consideration the systemic inequalities that can limit or impact women’s success in the workplace.
+There is shaming rhetoric attached to phrases such as "you are making it easier for them to fire you", almost as if to say that redundancy is a totally preventable thing (completely untrue) so should it happen, the fault is entirely ours and our supposed lack of proactivity.

 Advertisement

-At a time of heightened anxiety, these recession-proofing videos — often, surprisingly, from reputable career consultants — can feel like a very compelling form of doomscrolling or catastrophizing (a therapy term, which means fixating on the worst possible outcomes).
+At a time of heightened anxiety, these recession-proofing videos – often, surprisingly, from reputable career consultants – can feel like a very compelling form of doomscrolling (we all love to do it) or catastrophising (a therapy term which means fixating on the worst possible outcomes).
 When I combed through the comments under some of the videos, one stood out, encapsulating what many of us may be thinking: "All that work for no extra money."
 It’s true.
 There is nothing wrong with working hard and, as MacAndrews says, it’s likely you’re doing that already.
 But should we be overexerting or burning ourselves out preparing for an outcome that genuinely may never happen because so much of our future of employment is out of our hands?
-Registered occupational psychologist Suzanne Guest, explains it is key to take a more measured, realistic approach.
+For registered occupational psychologist Suzanne Guest, it is key to take a more measured, realistic approach.
 Baby steps, if you will.

 Advertisement